janenasl/Praktika/OpenVPN/README.md

-**controll your openvpn server through ubus!**
+**controll your openVPN server through ubus!**

 all information about openVPN management-interface commands: https://openvpn.net/community-resources/management-interface/

-**openVPN management-interface wont work on openWRT if openVPN source is build with disabled OPENVPN_openssl_ENABLE_MANAGEMENT
+**openVPN management-interface wont work on openWRT if openVPN source is build with disabled OPENVPN_openssl_ENABLE_MANAGEMENT**
-**pkcs methods wont work on openWRT if openvpn source is build with disabled config OPENVPN_openssl_ENABLE_PKCS11**
+**pkcs methods wont work on openWRT if openVPN source is build with disabled OPENVPN_openssl_ENABLE_PKCS11 and dont forget to enable it in main.h of this package**

-show existing ubus methods: ubus -v list telnet
+show existing/implemented ubus commands: ubus -v list telnet

 **method:** ubus call telnet log '{"value":integer}' <br>
       value 0 - show all messages <br>